What is a stroke?

 T – Time to call 911.
 If someone shows any of these symptoms, call 911 right away.
 Call even if the symptom goes away.
 Make note of the time the symptoms first appeared.

 Your healthcare provider will take a complete health history and do a physical exam.
 You will need tests for stroke such as brain imaging and measuring the blood flow in the brain.
 Tests may include:

-- MRI.
+- MRI (magnetic resonance imaging).
 This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.
 An MRI uses magnetic fields to find small changes in brain tissue that help to find and diagnose stroke.

 - CTA (computed tomographic angiography).
 An X-ray image of the blood vessels.
 A CT angiogram uses CT technology to get images of blood vessels.

 - MRA (magnetic resonance angiography).
 This test uses MRI technology to check blood flow through the arteries.

 - Doppler sonography (carotid ultrasound).
 A test that uses sound waves to create pictures of the inside of your carotid arteries.
 This test can show if plaque has narrowed or blocked your carotid arteries.